 Palma is a vibrant city that has a lot to offer.
 Architecture tells of an eventful history.
 And culture is omnipresent, from Moorish to Gothic to street art.
 But it is not least the people and the small individual stores that give the city a unique atmosphere.
 Shopping in Palma is not only fun but also a great way to learn more about the island.
 Let me introduce you to emblematic stores, young creatives and traditional crafts.
-From fashion to food, from vine to vinyl.
+From fashion to food, from wine to vinyl.

 If you are looking for fashion, La Principal is a good starting point.
 Located in a former art gallery the store offers cutting-edge menswear from international brands.
 I particularly love their own label Mews.
 Streetwear from Mallorca that you can wear every day.
 Recently, La Principal also introduced a small selection of women’s fashion and accessories.